EmmanRay567/Cory-the-Autonomous-Vehicle-agent/README.md

 # Machine Learning Observations

-One of the most important lessons from this project came from observing the neural network outside its original training examples.
+One of the most important lessons I learned from this project came from observing the neural network outside its original training examples.

 The network correctly learned several examples from the training dataset.